sadafsf/Revisiting-Annotations-in-Online-Student-Engagement/README.md

 ## Files in this Repository

 ### `train_labels_daisee.csv`
-Contains the re-annotated training data from the DAiSEE dataset.
+Contains the re-annotated and original training data labels from the DAiSEE dataset.

 ### `test_labels_daisee.csv`
-Contains the re-annotated testing data from the DAiSEE dataset.
+Contains the re-annotated and original testing data labels from the DAiSEE dataset.

 ## References